-Secondly, but not unrelatedly, our theory can provide a better characterization of the constraints on respectively interpretation, compared to Kubota and Levine's theory.
+And thirdly, our theory can arguably provide a better characterization of the constraints on respectively interpretation, compared to Kubota and Levine's theory.
 Both their theory and our theory as it has been described so far predict that respectively interpretation can be given to any expressions in any positions, but this prediction is incorrect.
 There are certain restrictions on the availability of respectively interpretation.
-For instance, the sentence in (51) above contrasts with the sentence in (52) below, as noted by Eggert (2000).
+For instance, the sentence in (58) above contrasts with the sentence in (60) below, as noted by Eggert (2000).22

-(52) \Grant or Camelia drinks beer or wine respectively.
+(60) Grant or Camelia drinks beer or wine respectively.

-Likewise, the respectively interpretation becomes unavailable when or is replaced by and in (47), as shown below.
+Likewise, the respectively interpretation becomes unavailable when or is replaced by and in (54), as shown below.

-(53) \If the cup is too small and too large, then you should go up and down, respectively, in cup size.
+(61) If the cup is too small and too large, then you should go up and down, respectively, in cup size.

-In the theory that we have proposed, these contrasts can be explained by making reference to the preliminary interpretations that are assigned to the sentences, that is, the interpretations that are initially computed by the grammar and are given as input to the rewriting mechanism specified in (37).
+In the theory that we have proposed, these contrasts can be explained by making reference to the preliminary interpretations that are assigned to the sentences, that is, the interpretations that are initially computed by the grammar and are given as input to the rewriting mechanism specified in (44).
 We submit that the following principle constrains the availability of respectively interpretation.

-(54) When the rewriting mechanism specified in (37) replaces a formula X that contains subscript i with another formula Y that does not contain i, there must exist a truth-condition-preserving paraphrase of X that satisfies the following conditions.
+- (62) When the rewriting mechanism specified in (44) replaces a formula X that contains subscript i with another formula Y that does not contain i, there must exist a paraphrase of X that satisfies the following conditions. - 1.
+The paraphrase is truth-conditionally equivalent to X, given an appropriate context. - 2.
+The paraphrase can be obtained by combining the i-components of X using conjunction and disjunction. - 3.
+Deletion of some of the i-components of X in the paraphrase yields Y.